 However, someone who has pleural effusion has too much liquid in the pleural space.

 Anyone who may have pleural effusion needs immediate medical attention, as it can be life threatening without treatment.

 Pleural effusion always results from another condition.
 Many conditions can cause it.
-Here are some of the most common causes:
+Here are some of the most

 - liver or kidney disease, such as cirrhosis